zackurben/cex.io-reinvestor/README.md

 ```

 ### Information
-This tab is mostly stats and debug information, but its interesting to see, so I left it in.
+This tab is mostly statistics and debug information, but its interesting to see, so I left it in.

 #### Balance